-Courtesy of Olmo (catone82), I’d like to share some images he scanned from a hard-to-find copy of the German version of Mattel’s 1984 dealer catalog, from Germany.
+Courtesy of Olmo (catone82), I’d like to share some images he scanned from a hard-to-find copy of the German version of Mattel’s 1984 dealer catalog.
 All of the images he shared feature hand-painted finalized prototypes with beautiful matte paint jobs.

 In this image we can clearly see that Whiplash has been put together using some donor arms from Skeletor, as seen in the paint wear on his hand.
 The early Whiplash prototype is shown elsewhere with a purple spear (it was orange in the final toy).
 This one instead features the “Man-E-Weapons” brown sword.

 On the Buzz-Off prototype below, we can see that Mattel cast his legs using a pink material, and his wings are cast in clear plastic with an uneven yellow paint job.
 His eyes are painted metallic blue rather than the metallic green used on the production figure.
 This photo appears to have been image flipped – Buzz-Off’s open claw should be on his left.
 Buzz-Off features the “Man-E-Weapons” axe, rather than the modified axe he would eventually come with.